google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

 the original image can't be retrieved.

-To do this in all versions of Workbox you can use the `handle()` method on strategy to make a custom handler function. **Note:** You'll should precache any assets you use for your fallback; in the example below we'd need to make sure that `FALLBACK_IMAGE_URL` was already cached.
+To do this in all versions of Workbox you can use the `handle()` method on strategy to make a custom handler function. **Note:** You should precache any assets you use for your fallback; in the example below we'd need to make sure that `FALLBACK_IMAGE_URL` was already cached.